RujutaThombre/ASD-Project/README.md

 ## Overview

 ASDCare is a machine learning-based application designed to predict Autism Spectrum Disorder (ASD) early using diverse datasets, including behavioral observations, neuroimaging, and genetic markers.
-The application achieves high accuracy, enabling personalized interventions and contributing to precision medicine in neurodevelopmental disorders.
+The application achieves high accuracy, contributing to precision medicine in neurodevelopmental disorders.

 ## Features